tomhuang12/awesome-k8s-resources/readme.md

 - [Running ZooKeeper, A Distributed System Coordinator](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/) - This tutorial demonstrates running Apache Zookeeper on Kubernetes using StatefulSets, PodDisruptionBudgets, and PodAntiAffinity.
 - [Set Up a CI/CD Pipeline with Kubernetes](https://www.linux.com/audience/enterprise/set-cicd-pipeline-kubernetes-part-1-overview/) - A end-to-end guide to set up a CI/CD Pipeline with Kubernetes.
 - [StatefulSet Basics](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/) - This tutorial provides an introduction to managing applications with StatefulSets.
+- [Webinar: K8s with OPA Gatekeeper](https://www.youtube.com/watch?v=v4wJE3I8BYM)

+### Certification Guides
+- [Certified Kubernetes Security Specialist - CKSS](https://github.com/ijelliti/CKSS-Certified-Kubernetes-Security-Specialist) - This repository is a collection of resources to prepare for the Certified Kubernetes Security Specialist (CKSS) exam.
+- [CKS "Certified Kubernetes security specialist certification](https://github.com/walidshaari/Certified-Kubernetes-Security-Specialist) - Kubernetes security resources primarly from material allowed during the exam, and extra optional items to help you advance your container and kubernetes security journey.
+- [How to pass the Certified Kubernetes Administrator (CKA) exam on the first attempt](https://medium.com/faun/how-to-pass-certified-kubernetes-administrator-cka-exam-on-first-attempt-36c0ceb4c9e) - A guide to pass CKA exam
 - [The ultimate CKA "Certfified Kuberenetes Administator" resource since exam inception](https://github.com/walidshaari/Kubernetes-Certified-Administrator)  - An updated repo of offical resources to help you master the CKA exam as well some extra resources to consolidate your kubernetes administration knowledge.
-- [Webinar: K8s with OPA Gatekeeper](https://www.youtube.com/watch?v=v4wJE3I8BYM)

 ## Contribute